 NOTE: Immediately after uploading when you visit your channel, your banner may look slightly blurry.
 This is normal as it hasn’t been processed completely and should be fine in a few moments.
 To speed things up, do a hard refresh (Ctrl + F5 on Windows, CMD + R on Mac) and your banner should look fresh and crisp.

-And that’s how to make YouTube channel art in 2021.
+And that’s how to make YouTube channel art.

 Your channel banner is one of the most often overlooked steps to growing a YouTube Channel.
 One major step is YouTube Optimization and SEO.
 For this, I use and recommend TubeBuddy.